andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d04ama_ruby_enumerables/lesson_plan.md

 #### Opening Framing & Hook
+PKI (review) use cases for loops
+- prod for the use case for loops in arrays if students aren't listing that one.

 In programming we come across this programming paradigm of looping through collections... often.
 So ruby contributors mades our lives alot easier by including the enumerable module.